lmnr-ai/lmnr-python/README.md

 If you want to fully disable any kind of autoinstrumentation, pass an empty set as `instruments=set()` to `.initialize()`.

-Majority of the autoinstrumentations are provided by Traceloop's [OpenLLMetry](https://github.com/traceloop/openllmetry).
+Autoinstrumentations are provided by Traceloop's [OpenLLMetry](https://github.com/traceloop/openllmetry).

 ## Sending events